Adroited

 Getting Started

-The best way to start with robotic process automation vs custom automation is to pick one process.
+The best way to start with AI scheduling and dispatch software is to pick one process.
 Not the most complex process in your organization — the most painful one.
 The process your team complains about, the one that creates bottlenecks, the one that produces errors when people are tired or rushed.
 Automate that one process, measure the results, and use the success to build momentum for the next one.

 Document the process as it exists today: every step, every decision point, every exception.
 This documentation is what a development team needs to build the automation.
 The more specific you are about how the process works — including the edge cases and the things that make it hard — the better the resulting automation will be.